-I am SO excited to share our latest kids’ craft project with you!
+I am SO excited to share our latest kids’ art project with you!

 The girls and I made these beautiful homemade fridge magnets the other day, using just a white crayon and water colour paints.